California Now Offers Recreational Proposition 64- April 20, 2017

 Patients and providers used California legalization of safe medical access; to pave the way and set standards for access and care for two decades.
 That proactive stance has become medical use standards across the nation.

-Setting standards for things like, online medical recommendations and online medical access cards.
-California created these services that have allowed sick people in rural areas, who are bedridden and otherwise unable to get the care they need; have safe access to natural plant based health care.
+Setting standards for things like 420 recommendation online and online medical access cards.
+California created these services that have allowed sick people in rural areas, who are bedridden and otherwise unable to get the care they need; have safe access to natural plant-based health care.

-Prop 64 will not affect the medical system, including, online medical recommendations.
-For those who are sick online sources and dispensaries, should be considered the foundation for safe medical access through California’s legalization of medical.
+Prop 64 will not affect the medical system, including, online medical marijuana recommendations.
+Those who are sick online sources and dispensaries should be considered the foundation for safe medical access through California’s legalization of medical.

-Over the last number of years, several other states have allowed recreational use to exist along side of medical access.
+Over the last number of years, several other states have allowed recreational use to exist alongside medical access.
 In each of these states, the use differences are obvious between medical and recreational.
-For those who need medicine, they need to continue with the system that has been in place for so many years, helping, protecting and healing patients.
+For those who need medicine, they need to continue with the system that has been in place for so many years, helping, protecting, and healing patients.
 The recreational market, as great as it is, is not designed to help sick people.
 Prop 64 is designed to give access to all adults; the medical market is still how the ill will find care.